 - 1. Recruit for values, beliefs and integrity. - 2.
 Apply the profile of longer serving members to the recruitment, application and testing process for new members. - 3.
-Emphasize recruiting members that will remain in the Department for five or more years to recoup training costs. - Emphasize recruiting members with daytime availability, hold a daytime recruit academy to facilitate initial training for daytime available members. - 5.
-Review physical requirements to ensure recruits are not intimidated or excluded.
+Emphasize recruiting members that will remain in the Department for five or more years to recoup training costs. - 4.
+Emphasize recruiting members with daytime availability.
+Hold a daytime recruit academy to facilitate initial training for daytime available members. - 5.
+Review physical requirements to ensure recruits are not intimidated or excluded. - 6.
+Hold recruitment drives/booths at West Valley events, specifically in areas of the District we have the most openings. - 7.
+Use Census data to determine the demographics of our District and tailor targeted recruitment efforts toward populations under-represented in our membership.